 For a great hand-tool that’s lightweight and does a phenomenal job on the small stuff we used a Fiskars brush axe.

-Here’s my wife “smiling” for the camera we we hacked away at the build site by hand.
-Gotta love her spirit and ambition.
+However my wife “smiling” for the camera as we hacked away at the first 100 feet.

 I hope you’ve enjoyed the Trail Blazing part of our journey and I hope to see you back again soon for the next phase!

 So what do you think of our trail blazing techniques so far.

 If you have some tips, advice, experience or an off grid trail blazing story of your own please share it below in the comments.

 This phase of the build may not be for everyone but we know there’s some things down the pipe that are.

 P.S.
 You may already be a subscriber but if not then go ahead and subscribe here.

 That way we’ll be able to send you every phase of the build and a ton of off grid goodies!

 For all our off grid Pinterest Pinners out there we made this awesome pin for you.